mdmjunior/AutoM8/README.md

 AutoM8 is the ultimate tool for linux users to manage their Ubuntu Station.
 It provides a huge set of commands to automate the installation of software on your computer.

+## Workflow

+Not done yet.

+## Ideas

+- Automate the installation of everything
+- Increase productivity
+- Easy on-board of new DevOps or Developers
+- Unify all the tools in just one app
+- Uninstall not needed software on Ubuntu
+- Keep track of what was installed

+**The list bellow contains the task I want to automate:**

+- Create new users and groups
+- Crate ssh and gpg keys for users
+- Change bash aliases and prompt
+- Install other shells than bash
+- Change timezone
+- Change hostname